 — J.R.R.
 Tolkien

-Since that first big adventure abroad in 2005, I have been to more than 60 countries on 6 continents, and am always on the lookout for my next big adventure.
+Since that first big adventure abroad in 2005, I have been to more than 60 countries on 6 continents, and my bucket list only grows instead of getting shorter.

 (I did try to be a digital nomad once, but it didn't end well.)